scienceopen/hist-utils/README.rst

 Function      Description
 ========      ===========
+memfree       Estimates available RAM for Matlab/Octave under Windows, Mac, Linux checkRAM      check if a proposed N-D array with fit in available RAM (w/o swap) isoctave      detect if ``.m`` code is being run under GNU Octave (vs. Matlab)

+cp_parents    Copies files to target, making directories as needed in Python -- acts like ``cp --parents`` in Bash empty_file    creates/overwrites empty file in Python includes making directories as needed.
+Like ``>myfile`` in Bash walktree      recursive filename search in Python like GNU Find in Bash

-memfree       Estimates available RAM for Matlab/Octave under Windows, Mac, Linux rawDMCreader  Reads .DMCdata files output by the DMC and HiST networked optical auroral observation systems
+rawDMCreader  Reads .DMCdata files output by the DMC and HiST networked optical auroral observation systems getRawInd     for ``.DMCdata`` video files, lists the first and last raw frame indices in file findstars     detects stars and plots detections in image normframe     Given an 8-bit, 16-bit, or float image, normalize to [0..1] data range sixteen2eight converts a 16-bit image to 8-bit image

+plotSolarElev Computes solar elevation angle and solar irradience vs. time/date for a given location on Earth h5lister      recursively list paths and variables in HDF5 file
 ========      ===========